-Best Practices: Repot- 2021-2022
+Best Practices: Visit Repot- 2022-2023

-Department of Botany conducted the best practice in Cropping Pattern from academic year 2020-21.
-In this best practice 10 student from class S.Y.B.Sc was enrolled, these students first bring the survey of nearby villages surrounding to the ashvi collage.
-They studied the area of this village, environment of village, types of crop, cropping pattern, irrigation system, fertilization method and harvesting pattern.
+Department of Botany conducted the best practice in Cropping Pattern from academic year 2022-2023.
+In these best practice 10 students from class S.Y.B.Sc was enrolled, these students first bring the survey of nearby villages surrounding to the ashvi collage.
+They studied the area of this village, environment of village, types of crop, cropping pattern, irrigation system, and fertilization method and harvesting pattern.
 The students bring the group discussion with the farmers.
-Students aware the farmers about types of crop, cropping pattern, irrigation system, fertilization method and harvesting pattern with bringing a field visit.
+Students aware the farmers about types of crop, cropping pattern, irrigation system, fertilization method and harvesting pattern with bringing a fieldvisit.